 About the writer: Doug Nicholls has been involved with youth and community work since the mid seventies and has published widely on the work and its political context.
 He has been a lifelong activist within the Community and Youth Workers’ Union, becoming its General Secretary in 1987 and since the union’s merge with Unite the Union, the National Secretary for Community, Youth Workers’ and Not for Profit sector.
 Doug was a member of the TUC General Council and has been a member of the Executive Committee of the General Federation of Trade Unions since 1995.

-How to cite this piece: Nicholls, Doug (2010) ‘Henry Giroux: neoliberalism’s nemesis’, the encyclopaedia of informal education. [http://infed.org/mobi/henry-a-giroux/.
+How to cite this piece: Nicholls, Doug (2010) ‘Henry Giroux: neoliberalism’s nemesis’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/henry-a-giroux/.
 Retrived: insert date].

 Last Updated on